-At Zinnia Healing, we specialize in helping people overcome addiction to Lortab.
+At Zinnia Health, we specialize in helping people overcome addiction to Lortab.
 Our staff is experienced and compassionate, and we offer various treatment options.
 If you or someone you know is struggling with addiction to Lortab, please contact us today at (855) 430-9439, and we can help you get on the road to recovery.

 Relapse Prevention for a Lortab Addiction

 Relapse occurs when an individual recovering from addiction begins to use the drug again.
 Several factors can contribute to relapse, and it is essential to be aware of these factors to avoid them.

 Some of the most common triggers for relapse include stress, boredom, and fatigue.
 It is essential to have a plan for how you will deal with these triggers if they occur.
 In addition, it is vital to have a support system in place to reach out for help if you feel like you are at risk for relapse.